Skip to main content

 • Data scope — All data (orders, catalog, locations, Square connection) is keyed by company.
 Orders and panel state are also keyed by location.
 There is no cross-company access; within a company, location is used to filter and scope.

-• Square — Your Square account may have many locations; we sync them and let you choose which are active in the app.
+• Square — Your Square account may have many locations; we sync them all and let you choose which are active in the app.
 Catalog can be shared across locations in Square; we reflect that.
-We don’t document Square’s exact location/catalog model—only that we sync and scope by company and location.

 Why it matters